avnishkt2783/kustom/README.md

 ## nKWGT | Nothing Styled Widgets.

 Welcome to the nKWGT Repository!
-This repository is a collection of widget customization packages.
+This repository is a collection of widget customization packages, assets and apk.

 ## Requirements